-You'll need to complete a successful Disclosure and Barring Service (DBS) check before admission to a training programme in England and Wales (or equivalent check for Scotland and Northern Ireland).
+You'll need to complete a successful Enhanced Disclosure and Barring Service (DBS) check before admission to a training programme in England and Wales (or equivalent check for Scotland).
 For some courses you'll also have to undergo a health check carried out by the university's occupational health service.
 When applying for GDC registration, you must declare any issues that may affect your fitness to practise.

 You'll need to have:

 - excellent communication and interpersonal skills, to explain treatments to patients in a calm and reassuring manner and advise them on how to keep their teeth and gums healthy